Vyral/andy-cleaves-recruiting/_posts/2019-01-31-an-elite-agent-success-story-bryan-van-zee.md

 14:00 - A few parting words about working in real estate

 14:54 - How you can reach out to us and get started on a success story of your own

+If you have any other questions for us in the meantime, don't hesitate to reach out and give us a call or send us an email.
+We look forward to hearing from you soon.